-Everyone is forming their reputation of the company based on their particular situation.
+Everyone is forming their reputation of a person or company based on their particular viewpoint.
 Plus those people are selecting information that they think will best inform their situation.
 Beyond that, their cocktail of cognitive biases is handling that information in different ways.

 People seek information relevant to their interest

 Generally speaking, people will find the information source that is best suited to what they’re trying to figure out.

-An investor, for example, is interested in the stock information around Widget Inc. They are combing records on Morningstar.com, Bloomberg.com, and digesting the Financial Times in order to get expert info.
+An investor, for example, is interested in stock information They are combing records on Morningstar.com, Bloomberg.com, and digesting the Financial Times in order to get expert info.
 If its financial information on Monsanto they're going to see others opinions even though it may not be relevant to their inquiry.
 Because people are drawn to negativity they will most likely remember it - flavoring their opinion and influencing the trajectory of their investment decisions.